-Employees, part-time staff, crew, talents
+Injuries to employees, part-time staff, crew, talents

 Employees will be correctly insured under Work Injury Compensation insurance and freelancers under Group Personal Accident insurance.
 Find out more on our Company Package page.

-Props, sets, wardrobe, personal belongings of your personnel
+Damage to props, sets, wardrobe, personal belongings of your personnel

-Company-owned & rented equipment
+Damage to company-owned & rented equipment

 Should you wish to insure these items, please refer to our Media Equipment page.